Donald Trump’s Impeachment Means GOP ‘Loses Evangelicals Forever,’ Says Mike Cernovich

 — Kai Newkirk (@kai_newkirk) September 27, 2019

-If Trump is impeached, Pence is second-in-line for the presidency, and House Speaker Nancy Pelosi is third.
-Most recently, Trump took to again turning his attention to Rep. Adam Schiff — who will play an important role in the impeachment process — for “fraudulently making up a statement” that he made to Congress.
+If Trump is impeached, Pence is second in line for the presidency, and House Speaker Nancy Pelosi is third.
+Most recently, Trump again turned his attention to Rep. Adam Schiff — who will play an important role in the impeachment process — for “fraudulently making up a statement” that he made to Congress.
 The statement Trump’s referring to was a reading of Trump’s call, which Schiff admitted was an attempt to embellish the president’s interaction with Zelensky.

 According to Trump, the statement was “very dishonest” and “bad” for him.